TrygveRefvem/transcriber/README.md

 - No prefilled speaker names between runs (each transcription starts blank)
 - Markdown-style rendering of summary headings, bullets and bold
 - Meeting times shown in your local timezone
+- Optional Notion export: save Name + AI Summary as Notion blocks to your database

 ### Features
 - FastAPI backend at `http://localhost:8010`